ACEnglish/regioners/README.md

 ## Performance Test

-Test of 1,000 permutations on 29,598 epd promoters regions intersection with 1,784,804 TRs using 4 cores.
+Test of 1,000 permutations on 29,598 promoter regions tested against 1,784,804 TRs using 4 cores on a Mac book.

-Docker file running ubuntu:latest
-- regione_rust (defaults) : 3.887s
-- regione_rust --per-chrom : 3.702s
-- regione_rust --per-chrom --circle : 3.107s
-- regione_rust --circle : 3.327s

-Mac build target x86_64-apple-darwin
-- regione_rust (defaults) : 3.210s
-- regione_rust --per-chrom : 3.547s
-- regione_rust --per-chrom --circle : 3.210s
-- regione_rust --circle : 3.413s

-regioneR test of 100 permutations on above data in Rstudio docker.
+For comparison, a regioneR test of *100* permutations on above data in an Rstudio docker: 1292.313s
+- (defaults) : 3.022s
+- --per-chrom : 2.888s
+- --per-chrom --random circle : 2.713s
-- regioneR : 1292.313s
+- --random circle : 2.896s

 ## Output